 * For the header picture above, I grabbed the exhaust cowls from the next few issues and the reactor top from Issue 04, and threw them on the reactor platform so it would look very close to the final appearance of the build.

-Ever since I installed the front windshield into my 1:8 scale Back to the Future DeLorean back in Issue 62, I have been worried about scratching it.
+Ever since I installed the front windshield into our 1:8 scale Back to the Future DeLorean model back in Issue 62, I have been worried about scratching it.
 Fingerprint oils and even dust can damage plastic over time.
 As a basic protection layer, I put some strips of painter’s tape together and cut them into the shape of the windshield: